 This screenshot could indicate a confirmation of the above reflection.
 With collateral worth a billion against a loan request of 300 million – with or without Sony’s undertaking – it’s difficult to see any kind of possible foreclosure on the security.
 Indeed, it would have been enough to negotiate new facility conditions with another financial institution.

-And this video might tell us and confirm that actually Mr. Branca and Sony orchestrated a PR sham in the media, just to divert attention from the fact that, actually, this ownership passage had been written since MJ passed away.
+And this video might tell us and confirm that actually the estates executors and Sony orchestrated a PR sham in the media, just to divert attention from the fact that, actually, this ownership passage had been written since MJ passed away.

 Either way, things have opened and developed.
-Since MJ’s death, no suitable successor has been appointed – Branca is an executor, not an Estate heir.
+Since MJ’s death, no suitable successor has been appointed – Mr. Branca is an executor, not an Estate heir.
 Plus, his nomination – if it ever would have happened – would have created an additional conflict of interest.
-Plus the fiscal problems regarding tax fines generated by the undervaluation that Branca and his team made in connection to MJ’s likeness and assets at the time of his death.
-So it doesn’t matter from what perspective you want to look at this whole business, Branca is always behind the motivations.
-And considering the shrivelled interventions in defending the memory of Michael Jackson, it is questionable whether or not he could also be behind the 15 years of media smearing against Michael Jackson.
+Plus the fiscal problems regarding tax fines generated by the undervaluation that the estate accounting team made in connection to MJ’s likeness and assets at the time of his death.
+So it doesn’t matter from what perspective you want to look at this whole business, the executors are always behind the motivations.

 But we leave that for a future generation to decide.